101shaan/BlitzForge/README.md

 ---

-## ⚠️ CRITICAL SAFETY WARNING
+## SAFETY WARNING

 **THIS TOOL IS FOR DEMONSTRATION AND EDUCATIONAL PURPOSES ONLY.**

 - Use ONLY on demo targets you created yourself
 - Do NOT use on real accounts, third-party systems, or unauthorized data
-- Unauthorized password cracking is ILLEGAL and UNETHICAL
+- Unauthorized password cracking is ILLEGAL and UNETHICAL and all that stuff
 - This tool includes ONLY demo accounts created by the operator

-**By using this tool, you acknowledge you will only use it on your own demo data.**
+**Just use the tool on the demos por favor**

 ---